App code signing process in iOS and iPadOS

 Code signature validation: iOS and iPadOS allow developers to embed frameworks inside of their apps, which can be used by the app itself or by extensions embedded within the app.
 To protect the system and other apps from loading third-party code inside of their address space, the system performs a code signature validation of all the dynamic libraries that a process links against at launch time.
 This verification is accomplished through the team identifier (Team ID), which is extracted from an Apple-issued certificate.
 A team identifier is a 10-character alphanumeric string—for example, 1A2B3C4D5F.
 A program may link against any platform library that ships with the system or any library with the same team identifier in its code signature as the main executable.
 Since the executables shipping as part of the system don’t have a team identifier, they can only link against libraries that ship with the system itself.

-Businesses also have the ability to write in-house apps for use within their organization and distribute them to their employees.
-Businesses and organizations can apply to the Apple Developer Enterprise Program (ADEP) with a D-U-N-S number.
-Apple approves applicants after verifying their identity and eligibility.
-After an organization becomes a member of ADEP, it can register to obtain a provisioning profile that permits in-house apps to run on devices it authorizes.
+Eligible businesses also have the ability to write proprietary in-house apps for use within their organization and to distribute them to their employees.
+Businesses and organizations can apply to the Apple Developer Enterprise Program (ADEP).
+For more information and to review eligibility requirements, see the Apple Developer Enterprise Program website.
+After an organization becomes a member of ADEP, it can register to obtain a provisioning profile that permits proprietary in-house apps to run on devices it authorizes.

-Users must have the provisioning profile installed to run the in-house apps.
-This ensures that only the organization’s intended users are able to load the apps onto their iOS and iPadOS devices.
+Users must have the provisioning profile installed to run these apps.
+This helps ensure that only the organization’s intended users are able to load the apps onto their iOS and iPadOS devices.
 Apps installed through mobile device management (MDM) are implicitly trusted because the relationship between the organization and the device is already established.
 Otherwise, users have to approve the app’s provisioning profile in Settings.
-Organizations can restrict users from approving apps from unknown developers.
-On first launch of any enterprise app, the device must receive positive confirmation from Apple that the app is allowed to run.
+Organizations can also restrict users from approving apps from unknown developers.
+On first launch of any proprietary in-house app, the device must receive positive confirmation from Apple that the app is allowed to run.